rbisewski/campsite_reservation_gap_finder/README.md

 # CampsiteGapFinder - campsite gap rule app written in java

-The goal of this program is to take in JSON data, parse it to a series of arrays, and then search thru these arrays to determine whether or not a new gap has formed as a result of placing a reservation at a given campsite.
+The goal of this program is to take in JSON data, parse it to a series of arrays, and then search through these arrays to determine whether or not a new gap has formed as a result of placing a reservation at a given campsite.

 Defining exactly what a gap is can be determined by the gapSize property of any given gap rules.
 In the included file, test-case.json, the default gap